rwieruch/blog_robinwieruch_content/blog/react-tree-table/index.md

 };
 ```

-The onChange [callback function](/javascript-callback-function/) gives you access to the action which triggered the tree change and to the actual tree state of your table.
-By having access to this information, you can trigger further table or non-table events (e.g. side-effect such as server-side lazy fetching) based on it.
+The onChange [callback function](/javascript-callback-function/) gives you access to the action which triggered the tree change and to the current tree state of your table.
+With access to this information, you can trigger further table or non-table events (e.g. a side-effect such as server-side lazy fetching) based on it.

-Last, it's worth to note that the tree object that you have passed to the table is packed with the **tree state** -- which gives you the ability to access it any time -- and all the functions to **expand and collapse rows programmatically**.
+In addition, it is worth noting that the tree object that you passed to the table is packed with the **tree state** -- which gives you the ability to access it any time -- and all the functions to **expand and collapse rows programmatically**.

 <Divider />

-Anyway, a tree view in a table often comes with lots of more requirements: For example, at the moment the tree expand/collapse event is triggered with a row click.
-What about the same behavior on a button instead?
-Let's import the built-in table component from React Table Library:
+A tree view in a table often has many more requirements: for example, at the moment the tree expand/collapse event is triggered by clicking on a row.
+What about expanding/collapsing a tree by clicking on a button instead?
+Let's import a built-in table component from React Table Library:

 ```javascript{3}
 import {